sirlucjan/copr-linux-cachyos/README.md

 - Clearlinux Patchset.
 - Futex fixes is available.
 - UserKSM daemon from pf.
+- OpenRGB and ACS Override support.
+- HDR Patches for AMD GPU's and gamescope
+- KVM Performance Improvement from Yu Zhao
+- Objtool Patches to reduce the memory usage
+- (NEW!)
+Default support for Steam Deck.

 ### Checking for the cpu support
 Check support by the following the command